Care Transitions Today Podcast

 Join us as we explore the challenges, triumphs, and ongoing evolution of health care, and discover how you can enhance your practice and improve patient outcomes through the Care Transitions Today: Case by Case series.

-The Association of Physician Leadership in Care Management, or APLCM, was created to provide support and education for physicians in this field.
-APLCM is unique because of its connection to the American Case Management Association, focusing on the partnership and collaborative model of nurse case managers, social workers, and physicians in care management.
-ACMA has a rich, 25-year history of supporting the case management field.
-APLCM is inclusive of all practice settings.
-Membership in APLCM also gives you access to all ACMA resources and benefits.
-Whether you're new to case management or have years of experience, APLCM membership is valuable.
-Gain access to professional networking opportunities and resources.
+The Association of Physician Leadership in Care Management (APLCM) was created to provide support and education for physicians in this field.
+APLCM is unique because of its connection to the American Case Management Association, focusing on a collaborative model that brings together nurse case managers, social workers, and physicians in care management.
+ACMA has a rich 25-year history of supporting the case management field.
+APLCM is inclusive of all practice settings, and membership provides access to ACMA resources and benefits.
+Whether you're new to case management or have years of experience, APLCM membership offers valuable professional networking opportunities and resources.
 Visit www.aplcm.org to learn more.
-Please visit www.acmaweb.org/podcast for more information about the podcast, or contact us directly at podcast@acmaweb.org with questions, topic requests, or other feedback.

 Stay Informed of All New Episodes